Chinese Language Tuition in Singapore: Making Mother Tongue Manageable

 2. Composition Writing (Zuowen)

-- Sentence variety: Moving beyond simple sentences to complex structures
+- Sentence variety — moving beyond simple sentences to complex structures

 3. Oral Examination

-4. Grammar and Sentence Construction (Yufa)
+4. Grammar and Sentence Construction

-- Word order differences between Chinese and English
+- Word order differences

 - Correct use of particles (le, de, guo, zhe)

-- Connectors and transition words for essay writing
+- Connectors for essay writing

 Choosing the Right Chinese Tutor